 KaBOOM!
 Playground Builds

-On Saturday, Oct.
-13, the City of Pueblo's Donley Park was transformed into a kid-designed, state-of-the-art playground in a matter of hours.
+On Oct.
+13, 2018, Donley Park, a park located on the city’s westside, was transformed by volunteers into a kid-designed, state-of-the-art playground in a matter of hours.
 You can read more about the project here.